Green Mountain Quaranzine: Seven Days' First (and We Hope Last) Pandemic Literary Journal | Seven Days Vermont

 Bio:

-Dan Bolles is Seven Days' assistant arts editor and also edits What's Good, the annual city guide to Burlington.
+Dan Bolles is the culture coeditor at Seven Days'.
 He has received numerous state, regional and national awards for his coverage of the arts, music, sports and culture.
 He loves dogs, dark beer and the Boston Red Sox.

 Keep up with us Seven Days a week!